shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ### Completed Tasks
+- Look at irregularities with spawning and recycling with animations and scaling.
 - Explode with particle sytem instead of the pixel shatter and make the particle exploder use the spawner mechanism.
 - Address the shader compile delay on the first explosion.
 - Address texture atlas and explosion shader oddities.